RikkaApps/Riru/README.md

 A typical example is, some "optimize" modules change this property.
 Since changing this property is meaningless for "optimization", their quality is very questionable.
 In fact, changing properties for optimization is a joke.

-### Config

-* When the file `/data/adb/modules/riru-core/enable_hide` exists, the hidden mechanism will be enabled (also requires the support of the modules)

 ## How Riru works?

 * How to inject into the zygote process?